Surveillance of antimicrobial use and resistance in human health

 Find out more

-View the NAUSP annual report and their antimicrobial utilisation reports.
+View all NAUSP annual reports.

 National Antimicrobial Prescribing Survey (NAPS)